Stories of Polio, Meningitis, HPV, Hepatitis and Pertussis Top 2016 List

 As the Director of The Emily Stillman Foundation, Alicia Stillman helps educate people about the importance of “complete and total” protection against all serogroups of meningococcal disease.
 This means ensuring that teens and young adults receive both meningococcal vaccines; the MCV4 vaccine that protects against serogroups A,C, W and Y, as well as a MenB vaccine series.
 To learn more about fully protecting our youth against meningococcal disease, read Alicia’s guest blog here.

-Although the HPV vaccine is one of the most effective ways we have to prevent numerous types of cancer, it is still being grossly underutilized.
-As a result of persistent but inaccurate myths circulating on the internet, some parents are more fearful of the HPV vaccine than the human papillomavirus itself.
+Although the human papillomavirus (HPV) vaccine is one of the most effective ways we have to prevent numerous types of cancer, it is still being grossly underutilized.
+As a result of persistent but inaccurate myths circulating on the internet, some parents are more fearful of the HPV vaccine than the virus itself.
 This is causing them to refuse or delay HPV vaccination for their children.

 In this popular blog post, we highlight ten critical facts that address the most common misconceptions about HPV infection and the vaccine that can help prevent this very common infection.
 To learn more, be sure to read the post here.